microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/trustframework-policies-create.md

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-Create a new Trust Framework Policy.
+Create a new trustFramework policy.
 The request body contains the content in `application/xml`.

 ## Permissions